-Almost a year ago we first ‘discovered’ the Buffalo River
+Almost a year ago we ‘discovered’ the Buffalo River

 Trail and have been slowly hiking the BRT one section at a time.
 A couple months ago we hiked